T

 museum

-Delve into the city's past, from its founding to its modern-day transformation.
-Exhibits cover everything from the Great Chicago Fire to the city's cultural contributions.
+Delve into the rich history of Chicago, from its early days to its modern transformation.
+Exhibits cover the Great Chicago Fire, the city's architectural heritage, and its diverse cultural tapestry.

 4. Evening